Pinot Noir Grape Variety

-Pinot Noir is the 10th most-grown wine grape variety in the world.
-Wines made with Pinot Noir have cultivated a large following of devoted wine lovers.
+Pinot Noir is the 10th highly grown grape variety in the world.
+Wines made with Pinot Noir have cultivated a large following of hardcore wine lovers.

-Pinot Noir is a light to medium-bodied red wine famous for its complexity.
-It is appreciated for its aromas of red fruits, flowers, and spices, and earthy notes.
+Pinot Noir is the greatest widely held light-bodied red wine in the world.
+It is appreciated for its aromas of red fruits, flowers, and spices, accentuated by a long and sweet finish.

 Cherry, raspberry, mushroom, cloves, hibiscus